rajivpant/ragbot/README.md

                         response for.
   -i, --interactive     Enable interactive assistant chatbot mode.
   --stdin               Read the user's input from stdin.
+  -c [CUSTOM_INSTRUCTIONS ...], --custom_instructions [CUSTOM_INSTRUCTIONS ...]
+                        Path to the prompt custom instructions file or folder.
+                        Can accept multiple values.
+  -nc, --nocusom_instructions
+                        Ignore all prompt custom instructions even if they are specified.
   -d [CURATED_DATASET ...], --curated_dataset [CURATED_DATASET ...]
-                        Path to the prompt context curated_dataset file or folder.
+                        Path to the prompt context curated dataset file or folder.
 Can accept multiple values.
   -nd, --nocurated_dataset
-                        Ignore all prompt context curated_datasets even if they are specified.
+                        Ignore all prompt context curated dataset even if they are specified.
   -e {openai,anthropic,google}, --engine {openai,anthropic,google}
                         The engine to use for the chat.
   -m MODEL, --model MODEL